foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_cables.rst

-Cell Voltage Connector on the |Slaves|
+Cell Voltage Connector on the |slaves|
 --------------------------------------------

 The connector indicated as ``Battery cell connector (16 pin)`` in :numref:`fig. %s <slave_diagram>` has two purposes: